Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Method

-We conducted a Google poll of 1,621 people.
+We conducted an online survey of 1,621 American adults using Google Forms.
 The survey was open to anyone aged 18 and over who wanted to participate.

-The survey was conducted online using the Google Forms platform.
-We created a survey with the sole question “What books have you read in the past 12 months?” and offered a selection of reading materials which the respondents were required to choose from.
+We created a survey with the sole question, “What books have you read in the past 12 months?” and offered a selection of reading materials which the respondents were required to choose from.

 Survey Characteristics